seanhogge/faraday-hot_mock/README.md

 _**This adapter is meant for Faraday usage in Rails, not for Faraday that's used in other frameworks or situations.**_

+## Why Use Faraday::HotMock instead of VCR?

+VCR focuses on keeping HTTP requests out of tests - Faraday::HotMock focuses on simulating API responses during development.

+To use VCR in development would require wrapping code in VCR blocks, which must then be undone before deployment.
+Simple, but tedious and error-prone.

+Faraday::HotMock requires no code changes to the application - it doesn't mock anything in production, even if you try.
+So while the HotMock adapter is "used", it just passes requests to the default or adapter or specified fallback.

+VCR works with any HTTP library, Faraday::HotMock only works with Faraday.
+This is a critical limitation unless you use only or primarily Faraday.

+You could, ostensibly, replace VCR with Faraday::HotMock in tests.
+VCR is battle-tested, well-written and widely used, so it's likely a better choice for testing.
+But the goal is to make Faraday::HotMock just as useful in all non-production environments.

 ## How It Works